Track Maine coronavirus cases and rates by county

 Unconstrained, the coronavirus spreads exponentially, the caseload doubling at a steady rate.
 That curve, plotted linearly, is a skyrocketing curve.
 Plotted logarithmically, however, it transforms into a straight line — which means that deviations from the exponential spread of the virus become much easier to discern.

-Similarly, we can use the current growth rate in confirmed COVID-19 cases to calculate how long it is taking for cases to double, called the doubling time.
+We can also use the current growth rate in confirmed COVID-19 cases to calculate how long it is taking for cases to double, called the doubling time.

 The chart below shows this doubling time for each state, also starting from the first day where each state had at least 10 cases.